Bingo App Hit with Class Action Over Hidden Bot Integration

 Here’s where things become unclear:

-- If it’s strategically programmed to win at key moments…
+- If the bots are programmed to win a key moments

-The core ethical question is simple: Did the player understand the game they were playing and who they were playing against?
+The necessary ethical question is simple: Did you understand the game you are playing and who you were playing against?

 What We’ve Seen Inside Social Game Mechanics

 At BetterGambling, we’ve worked with studios and analytics teams that design these systems.
-We’ve seen the internal logic behind what’s often called:
+We’ve seen the internal logic behind what’s often called the following:

 - Dynamic Difficulty Adjustment (DDA)